VEA Board, Officers & Committees | Virginia Education Association

 The committees makes recommendations regarding strategies to increase and maintain a high level of VEA membership.

-Members of this committee serve as a vehicle for UniServ units to discuss joint concerns and goals, and provide final approval for the A+ Awards for Membership Growth and make recommendations to the VEA President.
+Members of this committee serve as a vehicle for UniServ units to discuss joint concerns and goals, and screen applications for the A+ Awards for Membership Growth and make recommendations to the VEA President.

 Chesterfield/Colonial Heights – Sonia Smith